subscribepro/subscribepro-magento2-ext/README.md

 To learn more about Subscribe Pro you can visit us at https://www.subscribepro.com/.

+## Getting Started

+Please visit our documentation website and start with our step by step integration guide for Magento 2: https://docs.subscribepro.com/display/spd/Install+Subscribe+Pro+for+Magento+2

 ## Installation via Composer

 You can install our PHP client via [Composer](http://getcomposer.org/).
 Please follow these simple steps: